-Are you interested in buying real estate in Costa Rica?
+Are you buying real estate in Costa Rica?
 If you wish to purchase or sell real estate, be it land, a home, or a vacation rental property, our legal team is here to help you.
 Can foreigners own land in Costa Rica?
 They sure can!
-This article will provide you with links and information on buying property in Costa Rica.
+This article will provide links and information on buying property in Costa Rica.
 I am a real estate attorney in San José, Costa Rica, and I will gladly help you purchase property and ensure your investment is secure.
 Real estate purchases begin with due diligence and escrow coordination.
 Once these steps are covered, we later move to the property closing and registration to your name.
 We then procure a secure real estate title from the Property Public Registry of Costa Rica.
-(Registro Publico de la Propiedad Inmueble.)
+(Registro Nacional.)

 You should never rush to buy or sell real estate properties if due diligence is not done first.
 As your Costa Rican real estate attorneys, we will ascertain if the property for sale has any legal issues, so you can avoid any problematic situation.

 The first thing is to figure out which property you’d like to buy.
 There are many homes for sale in Costa Rica, and many with incredible ocean views.
 There are many beautiful regions of Costa Rica to choose from.
 If you find a property for sale that suits you, you should immediately contact us for due diligence.
-Investing in Costa Rican real estate is a wonderful idea, and a sound investment option.
+Investing in Costa Rica is a wonderful idea, and a real estate is always a wise investment option.
 With the property identification number or “Folio Real” we will begin working.
 Acting as your real estate lawyers, we can identify the property in the Public Registry of Costa Rica (Registro Público de Costa Rica).

 We will ascertain the property size and cadastral plan number.
 We can assess its boundaries and the nature of the property.
 Most importantly, we will be able to ascertain who the owner of the real estate property is, and if there are encumbrances.
 These initial steps are part of the due diligence service we offer you to ensure you purchase real estate safely.